Home > Analyses > Energy > Devon Energy Corporation

 Financial Ratios

-The table below summarizes key financial ratios for Devon Energy Corporation over the fiscal years 2020 to 2024, providing an overview of profitability, liquidity, leverage, efficiency, and shareholder returns:
+The table below summarizes key financial ratios for Devon Energy Corporation (DVN) across the last five fiscal years, providing insight into profitability, liquidity, leverage, and valuation metrics:

 |---|---|---|---|---|---|